absmach/magistrala-docs/docs/dev-guide/rules-engine.md

 > The logic must return a **non-nil value** for outputs to be invoked.

 4. **Output(s)**
-   If the script returns a value, the rules fowards the result to one or more outputs.
+   If the script returns a value, the rules forwards the result to one or more outputs.
 Supported output types include:

 - _Channel_ - Forward the result to another channel and/or topic.
 - _Internal DB_ - Save processed data internally.